-I screen for day trading stocks with a strong history of percentage volatility or dollar volatility.
+These day trading stocks have a strong history of percentage or dollar volatility.
 That means these stocks are highly likely to move big (up or down–trade the intraday trends) each day for the next week.

 The list is broken down into three sections.

 The first section looks at stocks that typically have high percentage volatility each day.
 These are the criteria for these volatility-based day trading stock picks: